fhemberger/nomad-demo/README.md

 ---

-<sup id="f1">1</sup> Deployment is also possible _without_ Vagrant if the VMs are provided elsewhere.
+<sup id="f1">1</sup> Deployment is also possible _without_ Vagrant if the VMs are provided by other means.
 All you need is an Ansible inventory file in the following format:

 ```
 loadbalancer           ansible_host=your.vm.ip.address